Skip to main content

 Common mistakes

-• Failure to satisfy the general residence requirement without a valid exemption.
+• Failure to satisfy the residence requirement without a valid exemption.

-• Failure to provide certified copies of documents.
+• Neglecting to submit certified copies of documents when filing paper applications.

 Commonly filed with